What doesn't kill you makes you smarter

 “I had at least 20 diverse jobs before I started my business.
 I worked as key account manager for some major national and global brands.
 I believe that every single job − no matter how hard or how unfashionable it was − all of them contributed to making me a better business owner.
 I know this may sound crazy, but I have never really focused on my competitors.
 I’ve simply had my head down, bum up working on doing the absolute best we can for our customers, ensuring we are on the cutting edge of new innovations."

 "Offering full service to our clients is a unique point of difference as it allows us to ensure there’s consistency and quality control across all campaigns.
-Winning the NSW Telstra Business award in 2013 definitely set us apart as well; this really gave the business and me the boost I needed to take it to the next level."
+Winning the NSW Telstra Business Award in 2013 definitely set us apart as well; this really gave the business and me the boost we needed to take it to the next level."

-“My first goal when starting was to get a customer that wasn’t a one off, but a long-term client.
-I landed on my feet within weeks as I had the opportunity to work as a marketing consultant to Blackbird Café, a 350 seater restaurant at Darling Harbour in NSW.
+“My first goal when starting was to get a customer that wasn’t a one-off, but a long-term client.
+I landed on my feet within weeks as I had the opportunity to work as a marketing consultant to Blackbird Café, a 350-seat restaurant at Darling Harbour in Sydney.
 I set a clear objective of how much money I needed to earn so I could grow, and set targets.
 It was a successful start in my business for both of us, which I am very grateful for.
 I believe there are two types of thinking when it comes to goals and money.
 Neither is right or wrong.

 "The first type is people who work out the money they want to earn and then what needs to be done for this to happen.
 The other is a little simpler, just do what you want to do and believe that the money will come.
 I think in reality the former is probably the very successful people who get to where they want to fast.
 I consider myself the latter, I prefer to do what I love."